StElTo Manual

 You need to restart StElTo if you change the database.

 The seed is used by the generator.
-Since generating with different seed will give different results, the default should be to update the seed always.
+Since generating with different seed will give different results,

 For testing and developing a static seed can be useful.